 download11.
 Around the World

 Have one student stand next to a seated student.
-The standing student must make it around the world (around the class) by correctly answering the question before each of the seated students does.
+The standing student must make it around the world (around the class) by correctly answering the question before each seated student does.
 An example of a question might be “What is the correct past tense ending of [insert an infinitive verb]?”
 Change the verb with each turn.
 If the standing student can answer correctly enough times to make it around the class, they have won!
-If a standing student is defeated by the seated student, they switch places and it is the new student’s turn to try to make it around the world.
+If a standing student is defeated by the seated student, they switch places, and it is the new student’s turn to try to make it around the world.

 12. Hot Potato